 Larkham made his Test debut against Wales in Sydney in 1996 and then joined the Wallabies on their undefeated tour of Europe.

-In 1997, Larkham proved more than a capable replacement at fullback for the injured Matt Burke, with a two try effort in the Wallabies final Test against Scotland at Murrayfield.
+In 1997, Larkham proved more than a capable replacement at fullback for Matt Burke, who was injured at the time, with a two-try effort in the Wallabies final Test against Scotland.

 Steve's conversion from fullback to fly-half put the Wallabies back on track for the 1999 Rugby World Cup.

 Larkham's famous 48m-drop goal to seal victory over South Africa in extra time of the 1999 Rugby World Cup Semi-Final has gone down in rugby folklore as the defining moment Wallabies' victorious Rugby World Cup campaign.